Ocotepeque: Location

 Directly to the north are the municipalities of Sinuapa and Concepción; to the south is El Salvador; to the east is Sinuapa; and to the west is the municipality of Santa Fe.

 About three hours by bus to the north is the larger city of Santa Rosa de Copán.

 The closest airport in Honduras is located approximately 5–6 hours to the north in San Pedro Sula.
 Tegucigalpa, where Honduras' other major airport is located, is 10–12 hours away by bus.

 Ocotepeque is also located about 3 hours from San Salvador, the capital of El Salvador, where another major airport is located.

 Areas of interest

 The Trifinio Fraternidad Transboundary Biosphere Reserve is a nature preserve shared by Honduras, Guatemala, and El Salvador.
 Ocotepeque also boasts the Güisayote Biological Reserve, located about 35 minutes out of town.

 The city of Esquipulas, Guatemala is approximately 45 minutes from Ocotepeque and is home to one of the oldest churches in Central America, and what many consider to be the most sacred shrine in Central America.

-Ocotepeque has a few hotels, including the Hotel Internacional and Hotel Ocotepeque.

 Ocotepeque is accessible by several major bus lines from the major cities, including Sultana and Congolon.
 Many of these buses run a main route up the western border of the country, with San Pedro Sula and Ocotepeque as their first/last stops, and stop at many towns in between, including La Labor, La Union, Cucuyagua, Santa Rosa de Copán, and La Entrada.